cajt/list_of_robot_electronics/README.md

-# A list of resources, projects and products usefull in electronics for robots
+# A list of resources, projects and products usefull for robot electronics
 If you have additions, please open an issue or pull-request.

 ## Open Source Modules & Subsystem